When picking a dog obedience class, what should you look for?

 You are investing in the future of your dog's life by taking a good dog training class.
 It is reasonable to assume the money and time you save in just a few lessons will outweigh the costs of a lifetime of training, and ultimately they will save you time, money, and more than a bit of frustration.
 An ideal class environment provides your dog with some of the socialization he needs and teaches him to respect you even with other distractions around.

 The benefits of obedience training are worth the patience and dedication it takes to train a dog.
 If you just added a puppy to your household, obedience training may help establish a healthy connection between you and your furry friend.
 Even though obedience training cannot be achieved instantly, the rewards of a well-behaved dog are priceless.

 You can reap many benefits from obedience training, such as strengthening your bond with your dog, teaching your dog social skills, and preventing unwanted behaviors in your dog.
 A dog that comes when called may lessen the risk of life-threatening situations from occurring, like being hit by a car or a dangerous encounter with another animal.

 Many of the benefits that go along with obedience training can be surprising, but you may wonder how long the teaching process may take.
 What goals you have for your dog will determine the best choice.
 If you want your dog to learn basic manners, such as sit, come, or stay, a basic level obedience class is probably best.

 Besides basic level obedience classes, you can also take intermediate and advanced courses, but positive reinforcement is essential to train your dog even the most basic commands.

 You should choose a trainer and training program you are comfortable with if you decide to enroll your dog in obedience training.
 Some research is required here, but you may gain some good recommendations from your friends, veterinarian, humane society, groomer, and boarding facility.
-If you are looking for puppy training or obedience training for your adult dogs, contact us today for a free evaluation.
+If you are looking for puppy training or obedience training for your adult dogs, contact us today for an evaluation.